 A columnist in my local newspaper recently lamented about the difficulty in “protecting” her child from online pornography.
 Her child wasn’t searching for the stuff, she explains.
-But porn from websites similar to TubeVSex is so pervasive in everyday media, that you needn’t search for it to be saturated with it.
-Not just the subtle innuendo of marketing & commerce—but the hard core variety and even the illegal variety.
+But porn is so pervasive in everyday media, that you needn’t search for it to be saturated with it.
+Not just the subtle innuendo of marketing & commerce-but the hard core variety and even the illegal variety.
 It appears in many web searches and it is often marketed in a deceptive manner designed to appear across all venues.

 The idea of a child coming across something for which they lack context, experience and the curiosity that grows with hormones is disturbing.
 A common reaction is to shriek, shut off the screen or become hysterical.
 But what really works?
 I have an unorthodox approach to the issue of online safety and brief exposure to sexual imagery…